patprem/FaceMorphingTool/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 This project uses both StyleGAN2 and JoJoGAN to observe and analyze the differences between the two architectures.
-Results from both models are illustrated to draw a conclusion, where JoJoGAN performs much better than StyleGAN2.
+Results from both models are illustrated to draw a conclusion, where JoJoGAN proves to perform much better than StyleGAN2.
+To make things easier and to deliver this project accessible to everyone, Google Colab is the primary platform used in this project.

 ### Prerequisites

+The following lists the prerequisites required to kickstart the project:
+* Google Colab
+* Samples of selfie images and passport photo style images

+### Installation

+_Below is an example of how you can instruct your audience on installing and setting up your app.
+This template doesn't rely on any external dependencies or services._

 Few software will have to be installed into Colab, for the notebook to work.
 * StyleGAN2
   ```sh